AutomateSecOps/EDgaR-Utility/README.md

 I hope you found this useful.

-You can import this Tines story into your tenant by downloading the json file in the [TinesStory](https://github.com/AutomateSecOps/EDgaR-Utility/tree/main/TinesStory) folder
+You can import this Tines story into your tenant by downloading the json file in the [TinesStory](https://github.com/AutomateSecOps/EDgaR-Utility/tree/main/TinesStory) folder.

 Once you start automating, you cannot stop!